Lili Reinhart Gives Cole Sprouse the Look of Love During Midnight Breakfast

 E!
 News confirmed that two were dating after the co-stars-turned-more first went public during 2017 Comic-Com.
 Reinhart and Sprouse have appeared on each other's social media accounts on more than one occasion since news hit that the duo took their love off the small screen and in to real life.

 On the hit CW show, which is currently in its second season, Reinhart appears as Betty Cooper and Sprouse takes on the role as Jughead Jones.
-The two are unlikely (and fan-favorite) couple on the show and are lovingly called "Bughead" by their loyal fans.
+The two are an unlikely (but fan-favorite) couple on the show and are lovingly called "Bughead" by their loyal fans.

 Check out which other co-stars have turned into couples...